Sex differences in cognition: Long term memory

 Studies have found a greater female ability in episodic memory involving verbal or both verbal and visual-spatial tasks while a higher male ability that only involves complex visual-spatial episodic memory.
 For example, a study published in the journal Neuropsychology found that women perform at a higher level on most verbal episodic tasks and tasks involving some or little visual-spatial episodic memory.
 Another study published the following year found that women perform at a higher level in verbal and non-verbal (non-spatial visual) episodic memory but men performed at a higher level in complex visual-spatial episodic memory.
 A review published in the journal Current Directions in Psychological Science by researcher Agneta Herlitz also conclude that higher ability in women on episodic-memory tasks requiring both verbal and visuospatial episodic memory and on face-recognition tasks, while men have higher abilities for episodic memory, where visual-spatial skills of high complexity are required.

 Sex differences in semantic memory have also been found with a higher female ability which can be explained by a female advantage in verbal fluency.
-One other study also found greater female free-recall and long term retrieval among the ages 5–17.
+One other study also found greater female free-recall among the ages 5–17.

 In another study, when using multiple tests for episodic memory, there were no differences between men and women.
 A similar result was also found among children from 3 to 6 years old.
 As for semantic memory related to general knowledge and knowledge of facts from the world.
 That is, in most areas of cognition, men show higher results on semantic memory.

-Sex differences in executive functions

-There has not been enough literature or studies assessing sex difference in executive functioning, especially since executive functions are not a unitary concept.
-However, in the ones that have been done, there have been differences found in attention and inhibition.